aakarshanbasubhardwaj/potential-octo-potato/README.md

     In the backend service -

     - Replace the placeholders PoP_DB_USER, PoP_DB_USER_PASSWORD with the user credentials created eralier for the db `potential-octo-potato`
+      > Note- if the password containes special characters (@,#,$ etc.) then they must be url encoded before pasting in the compose file.

     - Provide your `TMDB_API_KEY` and `REGION`